steffitan23/cubstart-website/src/hw/web/hw2.md

 ## Browser Developer Tools

-We touched on this a little during lecture, but you should try experimenting with browser developer tools a lot more.
+Try experimenting with browser developer tools.
 They help a lot when you're making your own projects, for debugging.

 ### How to access Browser Developer Tools
 Open your page on a browser by double clicking on the **index.html** file, if you haven't already done so.

 Right-click anywhere on the page and click **"Inspect"**.

-You can also use a keyboard shortcut.
-In most browsers, the keyboard shortcut is **Ctrl + Shift + I (macOS: ⌘ + ⌥ + I)** to pull up the developer tools.
-For Internet Explorer and Edge, hit **F12** instead.

 Your browser window should now look something like this:

 <img src="/assets/hw2/dev-tools-1.PNG" style="width: 90%; padding: 20px 0;"/>